RaulEduardoSF/Manual-de-ORCA/README.md

 ![BenzMOs](https://user-images.githubusercontent.com/74220104/208804185-0ae82b7e-421b-4152-8c49-4986c81ef3e0.png)

-All instructions are more detailed in `CalculosOrca.pdf`.
+All instructions are more detailed in `CalculosOrca.pdf`, we ilustrated examples such as C6H6 and C60.